How to Manage Your ADU as a Rental Unit

 Characteristics and Benefits of ADUs

 An ADU is an additional residential unit located on the property of a single-family home.
-These living spaces can be attached to the primary residence or completely detached and can be used for various purposes like housing family members and guests, or renting out to tenants.
+These living spaces can be attached to the primary residence or completely detached and can be used for various purposes, such as housing family members and guests, or renting out to tenants.

 ADUs have become more popular in recent years, particularly in areas with limited housing supply and high demand for affordable units.
-ADUs offer a promising return on investment for property owners looking to earn passive income and can help alleviate the housing shortage.
+ADUs offer a promising return on investment for property owners looking to earn passive income, and they can help alleviate the housing shortage.

 If you’re considering adding an ADU to your home, you’ll need to do some upfront research on the applicable building codes, regulations and zoning laws.
 Ordinances and policies vary by location and can change frequently as ADUs become more popular.
 You may consider consulting an attorney to make sure you understand any federal, state or local laws involved if you plan to rent out your ADU.